Local Linear Forests: Simulation Study

 \subsection{Results}

-Figure \ref{friedman-sims} shows RMSE from equation \ref{friedman} at $\sigma=5$ (left) and $\sigma=20$ (right).
+Figure \ref{friedman-sims} shows Root Mean Square Error from equation \ref{friedman} at $\sigma=5$ (left) and $\sigma=20$ (right).
 In Section \ref{sec-methodindetail}, we showed that local linear forests and standard regression forests split on very different variables when generating weights.
 Our intuition is that these are splits we have saved; we model the strong linear effects at the end with the local regression, and use the forest splits to capture more nuanced local relationships for the weights.
 Local linear forests consistently perform well as we vary the parameters, lending this credibility.
-The lasso-random forest baseline lines up closely with adaptive random forests in both simulations; both methods perform well, with lasso-random forest outperforming all other methods for the lowest dimension and $\sigma=20$.
-BART and random forests form the next tier of methods on the low noise case; in the high noise case, honest random forest are clustered with the other methods.
-Gradient boosting consistently reports higher RMSE.
-Table \ref{friedman-table} in Appendix \ref{suppA} shows the fuller RMSE comparison from Friedman's model.
+The lasso-random forest baseline lines up closely with local linear forests in the high noise case, separating more for low noise.
+BART and random forests form the next tier of methods on the low noise case; in the high noise case, honest random forest are clustered with local linear forests.
+BART and boosting separate in the higher noise case, suffering compared to the other methods.
+Appendix A shows the fuller Root Mean Square Error comparison from Friedman's model.

 We move to the second simulation setup, equation \ref{boundary-eq}, meant to evaluate how methods perform in cases with a strong linear trend in the mean.
-Tree-based methods will be prone to bias on this setup, as the forests cannot always split on ${\bf X_1}$, and because the signal is global and smooth.
-Full error results on the range of competing methods are given in Appendix \ref{suppA} in Table \ref{boundary-table}.
-Local linear forests do quite well here; they detect the strong linear signal in the tail, as we saw in Figure \ref{figure-confidence}, and model it successfully throughout the range of the feature space.
+Tree-based methods will be prone to bias on this setup, as the forests cannot always split on $X_1$, and because the signal is global and smooth.
+Full error results on the range of competing methods are given in Appendix A. Local linear forests do quite well here; they detect the strong linear signal in the tail, as we saw in Figure \ref{figure-confidence}, and model it successfully throughout the range of the feature space.
 Gradient boosted trees perform very well in the low-noise case, but their performance sharply declines when we increase $\sigma$.